View Other Items in this Archive |

 View All Archives | Printable Version

-East Express | May 6, 2021
+East Express | June 3, 2021

 Not vaccinated?
 There are several opportunities for you in West Michigan including both scheduled appointments and walk-ins.
 Visit vaccinatewestmi.com for details.

 As a reminder, residents impacted by construction projects will receive mailed notices with project details.
-Public Works also posts project notices at project locations.
+Public Works also posts notices at project locations.

 An updated plan will be presented to the Commission at its June 7 meeting for further review and consideration.
 Mobility/Bike Action Plan documents, including plan updates and draft plan, are available at eastgr.org/2020mobilityplan.

+In order to improve the reliability of electric service to residents, Consumers Energy and its contractors continue to conduct tree trimming and removal in private utility easements in various areas around EGR.
 Notices and brochures have been mailed to residents within the areas where tree work will be completed and follow-up notices will also be sent before work starts.
 To learn more about the tree trimming process, FAQs and contact information for Consumers Energy, please visit the Consumers Energy Trees and Power Lines webpage.